 What You Need to Know About Spousal Sponsorship in Canada

 Canada’s immigration policy makers have long upheld the goal of helping family members reunite with each other in Canada, which is why Canadian citizens and permanent residents have the right to sponsor their spouse (or common law partner) for immigration through spousal sponsorship.
+The Spousal Sponsorship Canada program is geared towards reuniting family members within Canada.
 This family sponsorship mechanism can provide a pathway for your spouse or common law partner to become a permanent resident of Canada or Canadian citizen.

-Provided that all parties (the principal applicant and their spouses, common law partners, children or other family members) fill out the appropriate immigration applications and meet the necessary requirements for spousal sponsorship, the Canadian government seeks to keep families together whenever possible.
+Provided that all parties (the principal applicant and their spouses, common law partners, children or other family members) fill out the appropriate immigration applications and meet the necessary requirements for the spousal sponsorship Canada requirements, the Canadian government seeks to keep families together whenever possible.
 In keeping with this principle, family sponsorship can also help your parents, grandparents and other close family members become permanent residents or citizens.

 For spousal and family sponsorship, both the sponsor and the sponsored person must be approved by the government department responsible for the Family Sponsorship program, which is the Immigration, Refugees and Citizenship Canada (IRCC).
 Processing times vary depending on a number of factors, but this approach has worked for countless families, and it could help yours lay the foundation for a new life in Canada.